 Heidelberg University is a destination within the European Liberal Arts Network (ELAN) for University College Utrecht students, located in Heidelberg, Germany.

-Since this is an ELAN-destination, the focus will be on Humanties.
+Because this is an ELAN-destination, the focus will be on Humanties.
 UCU students can only take courses from the Philosophical faculty

 We recommend going in Spring, since that semester aligns better with the UCU academic year.
 Do note that you will have to arrange for housing yourself between the UCU Fall semester and the start of the semester at Heidelberg.